517: No Such Thing As Julius Caesar's Dad Jokes

 I nearly got got researching this fact.
 It was a report on NPR, obviously really well-respected radio station and great source of lots of stuff.

-And it was about a list of Roman jokes, ancient Roman jokes that have been found.
+And it was about a a list of Roman jokes, ancient Roman jokes that had been found.

 I thought you were going to say butter.
 I hardly knew I